Utah will not recognize gay marriages already performed

 The email attempts to explain what is now a more confusing and tenuous situation for those same-sex couple that were married in Utah between Dec.
 20 and Jan.
 6.:

 "Wherever individuals are in the process of availing themselves of state services related to same-sex marital status, that process is on hold and will stay exactly in that position until a final court decision is issued.
 For example, if a same-sex married couple previously changed their names on new drivers licenses, those licenses should not be revoked.
+If a same-sex couple seeks to change their names on drivers licenses now, the law does not allow the state agency to recognize the marriage therefore the new drivers licenses cannot be issued."

 Utah Attorney General Sean Reyes, who was appointed to office Dec.
 23 to take over for the recently resigned John Swallow, is advising the Governor’s office on matters related to these marriage matters and issued a statement Wednesday echoing the Governor’s stance: